whitneyburton/portfolios/students/1608-back/daniel-shin/mod_3_portfolio.markdown

 The Turing Lab posse was a great place to experiment.
 I think working with hardware would actually be really cool in the future.
 I found the guest speaker inspiring after he showed all the projects he worked on with physical equipment.
 However, that's probably way down the line.

+### Professional Development
+#### StrengthsFinder: What's next?
+During this session we talked about what we wanted to accomplish after Turing.
+I thought it would be cool to be an active speaker / leader of a Meetup.
+It would feel like I made it as a developer at that point.

+#### Flower Exercise Follow-Up: Imposter Syndrome
+During this session, we talked about things that we were most afraid of.
+I was probably most afraid of having the right conversation when having coffee meet ups but also making it clear I was trying to get a job.

 ### Gear Up
 #### Tragedy of the Commons